KristienN/cs264/assignment03/README.md

 # CS264 Assignment 02

 ## Task
-You	 are	 required	 to	 design	 and	 develop	 an	 object	 oriented	 soluCon	 in	 C#	 for	 maintaining	 a	 data model	for	a	basic	vector	graphics	application.
-The	model	should	include	a	means	to	represent	a	single	two-dimensional	(2D)	canvas	that	maintains	a	list	basic	2D	shapes,	e.g.	rectangles,	circles,	etc.	on a	drawing	canvas.
+You	are	required	to	design	and	develop	an	interactive	(command	line)	user	interface	for	the	console application	that	you	developed	in	Assignment	02.
+The	user	interface	should	provide	simple	keyboard funcConality	 to	 (i)	 generate	 different	 random	 shapes	 that	are	added	 to	 the	 canvas,	 (ii)	 display	 the current	canvas	to	the	console,	(iii)	save	the	canvas	to	a	file,	(iv)	implement	Undo-Redo	funcConality in	your	interactive	session.

 ## For Testing